MaestroError/html-strings-affixer/README.md

 - Generate files for bin folder
 - Next Release (Don't forget to add in release: hsa, hsa.exe, hsawin.zip and hsaInstaller.msi)
 -------
+- Add success message function in reporter
+- Make warnings table in reporter
+- Make TrimSpaces controllable as configuration from JSON and CLI
 - Add --expand option for detailed info in check command
 - Add --report option for detailed report (JSON) in check command
 - Next Release